 One in eight people will develop cancer in their lifetime.
 You can cut your chances of developing cancer by taking some simple steps to improve and monitor your health.

-“We raise awareness so we can catch it early, but it’s better to prevent it altogether,” said Firas Badin, MD, an oncologist with the Baptist Health Medical Group in Lexington and Richmond, Kentucky.
+“We raise awareness so we can catch it early, but it’s better to prevent it altogether,” said Firas Badin, MD, an oncologist with the Baptist Health Medical Group.

 - Schedule screenings.
 If there’s a screening you’re eligible for, get it.
 Finding cancer in its early stages is critical for the best outcome.
 Dr. Badin recommends asking your doctor which screenings are right for you.